 A meteor, also known as a “shooting star,” is an an atmospheric phenomenon—a streak of light caused by an object entering Earth’s atmosphere at high speed.
 As you may recall from Chapter 6, Earth is orbiting the sun at nearly 30 kilometers per second.
 When we run into a fragment of space rock at that speed, the air can’t get out of the way fast enough, so it is compressed.
 This compression heats the air to extreme temperatures, producing the streak of light that we see as a shooting star.
 The rock itself is called a meteoroid while it is falling and a meteorite after it hits the ground.
 Only large meteoroids become meteorites.
 Most meteoroids are pebble-sized and burn up before impact.

 Our solar system probably formed around five billion years ago.
 That estimate is based on evidence from meteorites—rocks that have fallen to Earth from space.
 Some meteorites are fragments of asteroids, huge boulders thought to be planetesimals or protoplanets left over from the solar system’s formation.
 Most asteroids orbit the sun in a region called the asteroid belt, which lies between the orbits of Mars and Jupiter.
 Planetesimals in this region never coalesced into planets,The lone exception is Ceres, the only dwarf planet in the asteroid belt. because their orbits are perturbed by the gravitational pull of Jupiter.
 Jupiter’s strong gravity flings them into irregular orbits, sometimes causing asteroids to crash into each other at high speeds, so they shatter rather than gently merging.
 Small fragments from those collisions occasionally wander all the way to Earth and plummet to the ground, where we can find and analyze them.
-The ages of some meteorites have been measured by radiometric dating, and the oldest specimens apparently formed around 4.6 billion years ago.See Audrey Bouvier and Meenakshi Wadhwa (2010), “The age of the Solar System redefined by the oldest Pb–Pb age of a meteoritic inclusion,” Nature Geoscience, 3: 637–641.
+The ages of some meteorites have been measured by radiometric dating (e.g. the uranium-lead method described previously), and the oldest specimens apparently formed around 4.6 billion years ago.See Audrey Bouvier and Meenakshi Wadhwa (2010), “The age of the Solar System redefined by the oldest Pb–Pb age of a meteoritic inclusion,” Nature Geoscience, 3: 637–641.
 Available here.
-(See this page of chapter 5 for a general explanation of radiometric dating; see this page of chapter 9 for more information about the specific technique used to measure the ages of meteorites.)
 If these rocks really are fragments of planetesimals from the birth of our solar system, then our solar system itself must be approximately the same age.

 Although our solar system formed long ago, many other planetary systems are still in the process of forming today.
 We can see it happening now!
 Protoplanetary disks have been discovered around some young stars, like the star HL Tauri in the constellation Taurus.
 Nestled inside one of the nearest star-forming nebulae, HL Tauri formed less than a million years ago.According to one estimate, it may be only 100,000 years old.
 (See Boss, Morfill, and Tscharnuter (1989), “Origin and Evolution of the Solar Nebula,” in Origin and Evolution of Planetary and Satellite Atmospheres, Atreya, Pollack, and Matthews (eds.), Tucson: University of Arizona Press, p.
 45.)
 More recent estimates put its age closer to a million years.
 (That’s young for a star!)
 The photo near the top of this page shows its protoplanetary disk.
 The dark rings in the disk are regions where newly-forming planets are sweeping up the dust as they orbit the star.